 An educational campaign stressing the importance and best practices of water conservation can quickly pay for itself.
 Employees should be encouraged to limit their potable water use when in the kitchen and bathroom building spaces (see human impact).
 Similarly, establishing a reporting mechanism for occupants to give feedback and report leaks or malfunctions is a cost-effective alternative to achieving a sustainable water system.

+On average, 28% of commercial office building water use is associated with heating and cooling.
+Implementing performance improvements to these systems can lead to significant cost savings.
 Within the office facility, leaks and corrosion can lead to expensive and time-consuming structural damage as well as an increase in water utility costs.
 Beyond the building envelope, xeriscaping can save on more than just water costs, and include maintenance labor, fertilizer, and pruning costs.
 Metering provides the opportunity to have greater predictability for future water and sewer costs and reduce vulnerability to price volatility.
 Perform an economic analysis to know the total cost per unit of water used to determine savings realized by conservation actions.

 Findings and Case Studies